This colourful Mexican Bean Salad is full of bright, bold flavours. A festive make-ahead salad that you can take anywhere - fiesta time!

-This salad is jam-packed with bright colourful ingredients and fresh flavours - bright red beans, sunny sweet corn, crunchy vegetables.
+This salad is jam-packed with bright, colourful ingredients and fresh flavours - bright red beans, sunny sweet corn, and crunchy vegetables.
 All drizzled with zingy lime, chilli and coriander (cilantro) dressing and topped with avocado salsa.

 Mexican flavours are thought to be spicy and heavy, but traditionally it has deep earthy flavours (beans and corn) that are matched with refreshing light flavours (herbs, veggies and citrus).

 We have used these Mexican classics for this salad: